 As we receive positive returns from the majority of our investments, our budget for various economic, social and environmental programs and initiatives continues to increase.
-In 2007/08, we committed over \$6 million in direct funding benefits to Columbia Basin communities.
-This year, we have \$10 million available for distribution in the region, and we will likely increase funding available to \$12 million in each of the next two years.
+In 2008/09, we committed \$9 million in direct funding benefits to Columbia Basin communities.
+We have forecasted an increase to \$12 million available for distribution in the region in each of the next two years.

 With overall budget increases continuing, it is more important than ever that CBT set clear priorities and move forward to achieve those priorities.
-This fall, our Board approved both our Social and Environmental Strategic Plans, which will guide our activities in these areas for the next three years.
+Last fall, our Board approved both our Social and Environmental Strategic Plans, which guides our activities in these areas for the next three years.